BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 }
 ```

-OnImageResults is the most popular method.
+OnImageResults is probably the most valuable method here.
 The Faces class allows you to get the current values of all expressions, and all emotions.
 It also allows you to get the interocular distance, facial feature point locations, and the orientation of the face.

 For a fully implemented sample, check out [EmoSurvival](https://github.com/Affectiva/EmoSurvival/blob/master/Assets/Scripts/Player/PlayerEmotions.cs).
 You can use onFaceLost to pause a game.
 If you use Time.timeScale to pause, the camera script will also pause, as it uses the same time values.